brittanyrw/emojibops/README.md

 # EmojiBops 🎶

 ## Due to the high volume of activity from Hacktoberfest we are pausing contributions to this project at the moment.
-Please feel free to contribute to other projects on Github at this time.
+Please feel free to contribute to other projects on GitHub at this time.
 Thanks!

 ## A listing of songs depicted through emojis.
 [Visit emojibops.com](https://emojibops.com)